Ira-Project/lastword/__Archive/Techstars Application/Main App.md

 13. How do you make money?
 How much could you make?

+Currently, we haven't generated any revenue.
+We're thinking of starting out with a freemium model.
+We will provide a free tier for teachers to try our product in their classrooms so that we can acquire more data.
+For schools, we plan to charge them to administer and access assignments for their students.

 14. Who is your target audience?

+We are planning a B2B strategy where our target audience will be K-12 schools in the United States.

 15. Who are your competitors?

+Edtech companies that leverage AI to help K-12 students learn while giving teachers a tool to assess understanding.
+Some examples include FlintK12, Khan Academy, Kahoot.

 16. What is your competetive advantage?

+1) Most of the products today have students consuming content.
+By teaching an AI model, we're allowing them to create something - providing a different learning experience.
+2) Our product helps students discover what they know and how they know something.
+3) We are not creating AI tutors to replace physical teachers.
+Rather, our product fits into the teacher's workflow and aims to enable them.

 17. Why is now the right timing for your startup?

+The advent of LLMs has made it possible for AI models to undertstand and reason using natural language.
+This is the core requirement for creating an AI peer that can communicate and learn STEM concepts from students.

 18. What is your customer acquisition strategy?

+Our first users for this product are going to be the teachers in Vignesh's non profit and Likhit's school.
+The next few users will be from our personal network that we have built with schools in Atlanta.
+We also plan to reach out to teacher forums on Reddit and Facebook.

 19. What are your next major company milestones?

+Converting a school to be our first customer.